 - The level of English language required for most degree programmes is IELTS 6.0 (5.5).
 However, the university offers a range of pre-sessional and general English programmes that require lower IELTS score.

-- The level required will depend on the programme of study and there are few exceptions available.
+- The level required will depend on the programme of study; there are a few exemptions available.

-- Please refer to the university website for full details of English language requirements.
+- Please refer to the university website for full details.